curtismenmuir/type-graphql-proj/README.md

 IMPORTANT:

-- schema.gql must be updated before building the project.
+- schema.graphql must be updated before building the project.
 - This is done by executing the following command in the projects root dir:
   `npm run build:dev`